Birefringent Fourier filtering for single molecule Coordinate and Height super-resolution Imaging with Dithering and Orientation: Results

-The estimates just shown, as well as other simulations we performed, indicate that when a few thousand photons are measured, one can expect an accuracy in transverse position of a few nanometers, and an uncertainty in $z$ about three or four times larger.
-The corresponding accuracy in the determination of orientation angles is of a few degrees.
-These levels of precision are comparable or superior to those of other approaches restricted to the estimation of a subset of the parameters, whether they are based on engineering the PSF \cite{Agrawal,Backer2013,Zhang2018} or on observing the natural change in shape of un-engineered PSFs \cite{Aguet2009,Ding2020}.
-The determination of wobble is the most challenging, since (except for specific positions and orientations) significant accuracy might require the detection of tens of thousands of photons.
-However, CHIDO does allow the estimation of wobble without significant coupling to other parameters.
-Finally, to evaluate the robustness of the method with respect to image aberrations, the calculations were repeated assuming that the system presents one wave of spherical aberration.
-While this aberration does change the shapes of the PSFs, the CR bounds remain largely the same.
+The estimates just shown, as well as other simulations we performed, indicate that when a few thousand photons are measured, one can expect a precision in transverse position of a few nanometers, and an uncertainty in $z$ about three or four times larger.
+The corresponding precision in the determination of orientation angles is of a few degrees, and for wobble it is on the order of tenths to hundredths of sterradians.
+These levels of precision are comparable or superior to those of other approaches restricted to the estimation of a subset of the parameters, whether they are based on engineering the PSF\cite{Agrawal,Backer2013,Zhang2018} or on observing the natural change in shape of un-engineered PSFs\cite{Aguet2009,Ding2020}.
+As shown in Supplementary Note 2, these estimations are not only precise but they also involve relatively low levels of coupling between parameters.
+These results were validated by performing Monte Carlo simulations on randomly-generated data with similar signal and background levels (Supplementary Note 3).
+The retrievals were based on the maximization of the normalized correlation with the model PSFs, which was chosen due to its simplicity and speed.
+The resulting standard deviations were found to be reasonably close to the CR lower bounds (about 2 to 5 times larger, as can be seen in Supplementary Figure 6), despite the simplicity of the retrieval method.
+Importantly, no systematic bias in the retrieved parameters was found, even in the presence of background, except near the endpoints of the allowed range of values of $\Omega$, which is natural given the finite, non-periodic nature of this parameter (Supplementary Figures 6 and 7).